Mattstir/Wallpaper-Downloader/README.md

 # Wallpaper Downloader

-An application which runs through the Windows command line that allows a user to choose a 4Chan board (defaults to Wallpapers/General), search for keywords, then choose a thread to browse.
+A command line application that allows a user to choose a 4Chan board (default: Wallpapers), search for keywords, then choose a thread to browse.

 After choosing a thread, a GUI application opens which allows the user to browse through all of the images in that thread, and download the images of their choice.

 Note - the pyglet-fixed folder is a hand-rolled modification of Pyglet that prevents crashes under specific circumstances.

 ## Usage